JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/map-function-with-python/index.md

 In this example, only one squared value exists in memory at any given time, rather than all one million values.

-This following would end up being memory-taxing:
+This following would end up being memory-taxing because we would have to load a million values into memory:

 ```python
 numbers = range(1, 1000000)